Saturday, August 31, 2024

 It’s interesting how many, signs on the highway are warning of wildlife crossing.
 I think there are more signs than animals because we never saw one moose or one caribou in over 1000 miles of warning signs.

-Tonight we are in the town of Cache Creek in the high desert of Canada.
+Tonight, we are in the town of Cache Creek in the high desert of Canada.
 It’s the first time we have seen irrigation in the fields of hay and corn.
 Where there is water things are green, otherwise the terrain looks like Palmdale, CA. Had a little trouble getting into our campsite as it wasn’t really a pull through as advertised.
 Jim and Warren both had to unhook their jeeps to fit into the spaces.
 Jim and Kathe were having a little trouble when another camper (with a tiny class B) started giving Jim instructions in French.
 Funny but that didn’t really help at all.
 We finally got settled.

 Dinner tonight was delicious fish and chips from the food truck here.
 Plenty of food for the Kathies to wash down their Pink Lady Cocktails.